 Let's make our programs safer, easier to understand and more modular.

 Let's write our own control flow over ADTs.

 Installing editor tools & Ghcid

-In my opinion having fast feedback dramatically increase the programmer's productivity.
+In my opinion having fast feedback dramatically increase a programmer's productivity.

 Some people will say Ghcid is all you need, but I think editor features like error-at-point provide faster feedback than ghcid when working on a single module, so those are preferrable.
 Though when making a big change across many modules it's hard to beat Ghcid at the moment.

 data but have some benefits over it so